The HEMCO configuration file

 Scale factor operator.
 Determines the operation performed on the scale factor.
 Possible values are:

-• 1 for multiplication (Emission = Base * Scale);
+Multiplication (Emission = Base * Scale)

-• -1 for division (Emission = Base / Scale);
+Division (Emission = Base / Scale)

-• 2 for squared (Emission = Base * Scale**2).
+Squared (Emission = Base * Scale**2)

 MaskID